New Hausdorff type dimensions and optimal bounds for bilipschitz invariant dimensions: Introduction

-We support this remarkable conjecture by proving that among the $D$-diameter restricted Hausdorff dimensions only those have the H\"older-stability that agree with the Hausdorff dimension.
+We show that for $D$-diameter restricted Hausdorff dimensions the answer is positive: among them only those have the H\"older-stability that agree with the Hausdorff dimension.
+We remark that Siqi Wang \cite{SW} has very recently given a negative answer to Question~\ref{q:BanajiFraser} by combining different $D$-diameter restricted Hausdorff dimensions.

 We also study the supremum of the $D$-diameter restricted Hausdorff dimensions, which we denote by $\rdim$ and call the \emph{universal restricted Hausdorff dimension}.
-We show that supremum cannot be replaced with maximum even for compact sets.
+We show that supremum cannot be replaced by maximum even for compact sets.
 We also show that this dimension has the above properties (1-6) but does not have property (7).
 We prove that $\rdim$ differs from all the above mentioned old, more recent, and new dimensions.
+It also turns out that for $\sigma$-compact sets $\rdim$ is in between the lower packing dimension and the packing dimension.

 The same way as for the Hausdorff dimension, one can easily show that for any scale set $D$, every set $E\su\R^n$ can be covered by a $G_\delta$ set of the same $D$-diameter restricted Hausdorff dimension.
 It turns out that this does not hold for $\rdim$.
 In fact, every set $E\su\R^n$ which is co-meager in a non-empty open set contains a compact set $K$ with $\rdim K=n$.
 In particular, each non-meager set $E\su\R^n$ with the Baire property satisfies $\rdim E=n$, and no dense set can be covered by a $G_\delta$-set of zero universal restricted Hausdorff dimension.